Vehicles in Mexico

 • Mainland Mexico, outside of the Sonora Free Zone and border towns, requires you to import your vehicle.
 This is know as a TIP (Temporary Import Permit).
 This is a bond payment you will pay when you cross and you get that $ refunded when you leave.
 TIP payment depends on your vehicle’s age ($400 for 2007+ newer, $300 2001-2006, $200 older).
 You can pay your TIP with USD cash (Canadian & Pesos not accepted) or a Visa/Mastercard credit card (make sure your credit card works in Mexico) from any bank.
 When you exit Mexico, your is TIP is refunded the same way you paid - cash USD or credit card refund.

-Pro TIP: Consider paying with USD cash - cash IN = cash OUT.
+• Pro tip: Consider paying with USD cash - cash IN = cash OUT at the border.
 If you do pay your deposit with a credit credit, do not use that credit card while in Mexico.
 Store it away.
 This eliminates any chance of fraud and a closed account on that card.
+FYI, Some are now finding Banjercito takes months to return your bond deposit via a credit on your card.
+Another reason to use cash these days!

 • There is a max vehicle weight (3.5 metric tons - 7,716 lbs GVWR - Gross Vehicle Weight Rating) restriction and thus many full size trucks are over this.
 Mexico does not allow commercial/work vehicles into the country.
 Every vehicle has a GVWR sticker on the passenger door.
 Customs agents might require a picture of this.